 The proposed action consists of five components: authorization, range improvements, monitoring, response to monitoring, and livestock management practices and mitigations for other resources.
-The proposed action follows current guidance from Forest Service Handbook 2209.13, Chapter 90 (Grazing Permit Administration; Rangeland Management Decision making).
+The proposed action follows current guidance from Forest Service Handbook 2209.13, Chapter 90 (Grazing Permit Administration; Rangeland Management Decision making) and was developed using adaptive management, in accordance to CEQ guidance: "Adaptive management, when included in the NEPA analysis, allows for the agency to take alternate mitigation actions if mitigation commitments originally made in the NEPA and decision documents fail to achieve projected environmental outcomes".20

-The Globe Ranger District of the Tonto National Forest proposes to continue to authorize livestock grazing on the Hicks-Pikes Peak Allotment under the following terms:
+The Globe Ranger District of the Tonto National Forest proposes to authorize livestock grazing on the Hicks-Pikes Peak Allotment under the following terms:

 Proposed yearly maximum authorized use will vary between 650 to 800 adult cattle year-long.
-Adult cattle may include cows with calves, non-lactating cows, or bulls.
+Adult cattle may include cows with calves, non-lactating cows, bulls, or horses used to manage allotment.
 Additionally, 700 to 1100 weaned calves up to 18 months of age (yearlings) would be authorized for up to any 7 months within a 12 month period.
 Yearlings can be any cattle that meet the above criteria, regardless if they are born on the allotment or purchased elsewhere.
-Table 11 shows the proposed term grazing permitted number of cattle for the Hicks Pikes Peak Allotment.
+Table 13 shows the proposed term grazing permitted number of cattle for the Hicks Pikes Peak Allotment.